U.S. Copyright Office

 How can I know when my submission for registration is received by the Copyright Office?

-If you apply for copyright registration online, you will receive an email stating that your application has been received.
+If you apply for copyright registration online, you will receive email confirmations of completed steps in the application process.
 Otherwise, the Copyright Office does not provide a confirmation of receipt.
 Currently, if you use a commercial carrier (such as Federal Express, Airborne Express, DHL Worldwide Express, or United Parcel Service), that company may be able to provide an acknowledgment of receipt by the Copyright Office.
 Due to the mail disruption, an acknowledgment of receipt for mail sent via the U.S. Postal Service, e.g., certified, registered and overnight delivery, may take several weeks or longer to receive.
 Claims to copyright may also be hand-delivered to the Copyright Office.
 See About the Office for hours and location.

 How long does the registration process take, and when will I receive my certificate?

 The time the Copyright Office requires to process an application varies, depending on the number of applications the Office is receiving and clearing at the time of submission and the extent of questions associated with the application.
-Current processing times are:
+Current Processing Times

 I’ve been getting solicitation letters from publishers.
 Is the Copyright Office selling my personal information?